Tag: mercy

 Daniel 9:16-19, Psalm 25:1-10, 2 Timothy 4:1-5

-Daniel knows that God is and righteous.
+Daniel knows that God is holy and .
 Daniel knows that the people of Israel are in exile and hopeless because they chose to ignore God and the many prophets that He sent.
 They chose to follow their leaders who looking to earthly things to gain personal value and power.
 Daniel understood that the current situation was a consequence of unfaithful behavior.

 Yet, Daniel had enough in God to know that God would listen and that God, ultimately, wanted Israel restored, not just as a or people, but as a people of God.
 Daniel understood that it would only by God’s that Israel would be restored.
 He was confessing on behalf of an entire people that they had missed the mark, yet he still asked.